AlexandertheGreat491/Julias_Children/README.md

 ![as a viewer](./public/images/screenshots/as-a-viewer.PNG)

 ### As a member
-Chefs need to create an ID
+Chefs will need to create an ID

 ![ID create](./public/images/screenshots/as-a-member.PNG)